mokolodi1/MedBook_/README.md

 The MedBook user object is just Meteor.user() with a `collaborations` field and a couple helper methods attached.

-To fetch a MedBook user object, use `MedBook.findUser()`. `findUser` takes one parameter: the _id of the currently logged in user.
+To fetch a MedBook user object, use `MedBook.findUser()`. `findUser` takes one parameter: a query to find a single user.
+(Normally this is the _id of the currently logged in user.)
 To throw an error if the user is not logged in, use `MedBook.ensureUser()`.
 Use `ensureUser` unless you need to do something if no user is logged in.

 On the client, `MedBook.findUser()` only returns the contents of `Meteor.user()` once the subscription loading the `user.collaborations` attribute is ready.